bplmaps/lmec-main-site/content/education/k12/maptivists.md

 ---
 ## Maptivists

-{{< figure src="/uploads/maptivists.jpg" caption="Students working on research questions with community leader at the Map Center" class="figure-right" >}}
+{{< figure src="/uploads/maptivists.jpg" caption="Students working on research questions with community leader at the Leventhal Center" class="figure-right" >}}

 The _Maptivists_ initiative at the Leventhal Map & Education Center is rooted in the belief that maps and mapping are empowering and can help students be civically engaged.